CalsonicSSS/one-click-apply-server/README.md

-# Resume Tailor Assistant API
+# Wise Craft Project (extension based Resume Tailor)

 ## Overview

-Resume Tailor Assistant API is a FastAPI-based backend service that provides tailored resume suggestions and cover letter generation based on job posting details and user documents.
+A copolit to your job hunting and application that stays with you on any job site you view as extension No more back and forth copy & paste with chatgpt and other AI tools.
+We centralized everything with one click to generate full tailored suggestions per posting.
 The service leverages Anthropic's Claude AI models to process job descriptions and resumes to create professional recommendations.

 ## Features